OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default:

-  Label used to associate Geometry objects into sets.
-Then, using the ["shadow_exclusion_mappings"] attribute, shadows from specified geometry parts can be suppressed from casting onto specified sets.
+  <p>Label used to associate Geometry objects into sets.
+Then, using the ["shadow_exclusion_mappings"] attribute, shadows from specified geometry parts can be suppressed from casting onto specified sets.<\p>

   <h3>side_type</h3>